Institute for Astronomy

 Step 3: University of Edinburgh Application Portal

 This is a standard application form for postgraduate study across the whole University, so it includes some sections that are not relevant to your IfA application.
 Search for "PhD Astronomy" in the Degree Finder, and click through the PhD Astrophysics link.
-From the following Astrophysics PhD page, select a September 2024 start date and click Apply.
-(You may notice these webpages erroneously refer to 3-year PhDs when in fact all our funded places are for 3.5 or 4 years.)
+From the following Astrophysics PhD page, select a September 2025 start date and click Apply.
+(You may notice these webpages erroneously refer to 3-year PhDs, when in fact all our funded places are for 3.5 or 4 years.)

 You will be taken to our EUCLID webpage to complete your application.
 Fill in all mandatory information.
 On the Programme tab, for any mandatory fields (e.g., Personal Statement, etc.) you should simply put "See 1-page IfA form."
 We do not use this part of the EUCLID application, and you do not need to upload a research proposal document.
 Submit your application.
 You should now have a Unique University Number (UUN, the letter S followed by a 7-digit number) to be used in the next step.